AmoebeLabs/swiss-army-knife-card-manual/docs/tools/regular-poly-tool.md

 ---
 template: main.html
-title: The basic Regular Polygon tool
+title: Basic Regular Polygon tool
 description: The regular polygon tool is a basic tool based on the Schlafli symbol.
 You can apply CSS styling, user interactions and animations on this tool.
 tags:
   - Tools